-Agencies can submit an Agency Certification Application throughout the year.
+Currently unfunded agencies can submit an Agency Certification Application throughout the year, as certification occurs on a rolling basis.
 CJCC will review the application and return a decision to the applicant within thirty (30) days, per the Rules above.
-However, their period of certification shall last for the remainder of the year during which they are certified and for the entire year subsequent.
-Their reapplication for certification will then be due at the same time as their Annual Report for that entire year, on February 15th and accordingly thereafter.
+However, their period of certification shall last for the remainder of the year during which they are certified through February 28, 2016.

-Agencies are required to submit a single Agency Certification Application, no matter how many counties are included in their service areas.
+Currently funded agencies are required to submit a single Agency Certification Application, no matter how many counties are included in their service areas.
 Agencies may be certified as eligible to receive 5% funds in all counties within which they provide approved victims' assistance services.
 However, agencies must provide information in their Agency Certification Application about partnerships and clients served specific to each county.
 If this information is not provided in detail for each county in which the agency requests certification, certification for eligibility to receive 5% funds from that county will be withheld until such information is forthcoming.
-Evidence of partnerships can be demonstrated through Memoranda of Understanding (MOU).
-Agencies currently receiving funding from CJCC may submit copies of the most recent MOUs submitted with their completed Grant Award documents.
-Agencies who are not currently receiving funding from CJCC may submit signed originals of MOUs to CJCC at 104 Marietta Street, NW, Suite 440, Atlanta, GA 30303.
-A faxed copy may be submitted in advance to insure expedited processing of the Certification Application.
+Evidence of partnerships should be demonstrated through Memoranda of Understanding (MOU).